jackpickard1985/Prescribing-app/README.md

 # Prescribing-app
-Android app with Kivy GUI designed for drug dose calculation
+Android app for safe drug dose calculation, Kivy GUI, produced in Linux

 This was produced for Luton and Dunstable NHS Foundation trust Neonatal Intensive Care department